Use the information in this article to create a base vDisk image.

 To create a common image that boots from a physical or virtual machine, complete the procedures as follows.

-Install the Provisioning Services Target Device Software
+Install the Citrix Provisioning Target Device Software

-- Log onto the master target device as a domain administrator, or a domain user (with local install privileges).
+- Log on to the master target device as a domain administrator, or a domain user (with local install privileges).